The Golden Cleat

 Select charm size and metal type from the dropdown menu.

-- charm is available in three sizes: small, medium, or large
+- this charm is available in three sizes: small, medium, or large

 - sterling silver or solid 14K gold